HolsDuckett/boxt-tech-test/README.md

 In your console run `irb -r ./main.rb`
 And enjoy ;)

 Accepted commands are:
-* PLACE X,Y,F (X: number, Y: number F: cardinal direction e.g NORTH, EAST, SOUTH or WEST)
+* PLACE X,Y,F ➡️ (X: number, Y: number F: cardinal direction e.g NORTH, EAST, SOUTH or WEST)
-* MOVE
+* MOVE ➡️ will move the robot 1 space in the direction it is facing
-* LEFT -> this will rotate your robot 90 degrees anti clockwise (e.g from facing NORTH to facing WEST)
+* LEFT ➡️ will rotate your robot 90 degrees anti clockwise (e.g from facing NORTH to facing WEST)
-* RIGHT -> this will rotate your robot 90 degrees clockwise (e.g from facing NORTH to facing EAST)
+* RIGHT ➡️ will rotate your robot 90 degrees clockwise (e.g from facing NORTH to facing EAST)
-* REPORT -> this will output your current location in format X,Y,DIRECTION
+* REPORT ➡️ will output your current location in format X,Y,DIRECTION

 ### Running tests
 To run the tests:
 cd into project repo
 run `rspec`

-### Example Input and Output
+### Test data and Results

 * PLACE 0,0,NORTH
 * MOVE